 Machado and J.J.
-Hardy won Gold Gloves for their work at third base and shortstop in 2013; the former's was entirely deserved (31.2 UZR, first out of 20 third basemen), and the latter's was defensible* (6.0 UZR, 7th out of 21 shortstops).
-In the offseason, they traded for Kansas City left fielder David Lough, who turned heads with the glove last year (14.5 UZR, 9th out of 81 outfielders).
+Hardy won Gold Gloves for their work at third base and shortstop, respectively, in 2013; the former's was entirely deserved (31.2 UZR, first out of 20 third basemen), and the latter's was defensible* (6.0 UZR, 7th out of 21 shortstops).
+In an unrelated move last offseason, Baltimore traded for Kansas City left fielder David Lough, who turned heads with the glove last year (14.5 UZR, 9th out of 81 outfielders).

 *No pun intended.

 When this triumvirate coalesced for the first time, nary an Orioles fan could contain his or her excitement.
 Mike Bordick, the play-by-play man, is passionately loyal to the birds; hence, when introducing the defensive alignments in the top of the first inning, he let his euphoria show thusly:

 ...[This is] probably the best left side [defensively] in the history of the game, at least the past couple years...

 It's the job of the announcers to inject positivity into the viewership — depressing the fans generally won't bring them back for more — and pointless, unprovable, or just objectively false assertions are often, unfortunately, the way they go about doing this.
 In this case, however, there's a little more to the statement.